phillipgessert/phillipgessert.github.io/faq.md

 # What is the usual process?

-1. I ask for your manuscript, quote for cost and turn time, and collect your deposit via PayPal.
-I send you a brief survey that will help me understand your book and style it appropriately.
+1. I ask for your manuscript, quote for cost and turn time, and collect your deposit.
+I send you a brief questionnaire that will help me understand your book and style it appropriately.

 2. I create a full draft for your book, in whichever formats you've chosen, and send you a copy for review.